jtcook2/GridInterpolant/README.md

 ```c++
 GridInterpolant(std::vector< std::vector<double> > inputGrid, std::vector<double> outputValues);
 ```
-where an equivalent representation of the grids in Python and MATLAB above is
+where an equivalent representation of the grids in Python and MATLAB in C++ above is
 ```c++
 #include<vector>
 #include "GridInterpolant.hpp"